Contact your GP if you think you have agoraphobia.

-If you cannot visit your GP, it should be possible to arrange a telephone call.
+If you cannot visit your GP, ask for a phone or video appointment.

-Your GP will ask you about your symptoms, how often they happen, and in what situations.
+Your GP will ask you about your symptoms.
+They may ask how often they happen, and in what situations.

 For example, they may ask if you: